Khalefa-H/CSUAutoClock/README.md

 This version will not tell you if you got the wrong login if it stops outputting during login this is most likely why

+No date and time logging  into a file yet